 The projected image is created by a bank (chip) of thousands of microscopic mirrors.
 Each mirror represents one pixel.

 These tiny mirrors are carefully in sync with the colour wheel, turning towards or away from the RGB light as and when it is needed, thousands of times per second.
 So, if part of the projected image requires no red light, they face away from the light when the colour wheel filter is allowing red light through.

 The reflected image from the mirrors is then magnified out of the projector using lenses.

 What is an inkjet printer?

-Inkjet printers are output devices usually used for home or small office printing.
+Inkjet printers are output devices usually used in a home or small office for low volume printing.